Skip links

 • Montessori Teaching & Childcare Diploma

-Or the equivalent from other countries that have a strong nanny culture such as Australia, New Zealand, The United States, Canada or France.
-These courses must cover the same subjects and training, and be of equal integrity and duration.
+Or the equivalent from countries with a strong nanny culture, such as Australia, New Zealand, The United States, Canada or France.

-Suitability of Nanny: It is the policy of GNAG Recommended Agencies to put forward only those candidates who are suited to the nanny job in question.
-In terms of personality, qualifications and experience, meeting the needs of the baby/child are the primary objective.
+Suitability of Nanny: It is the policy of GNAG Recommended Agencies to put forward only candidates suited to the nanny job in question.

 Professional Nanny Standards